m3y54m/Embedded-Engineering-Roadmap/README.md

 ## 📚 Learning Resources

+> [!WARNING]
-**⚠️ Note:** It is not necessary to read or watch all of the following materials, but it is important to study enough to have at least a basic understanding of the required topics.
-Naturally, the greater dedication you apply to studying and practicing, the more your expertise will expand.
+> It is not necessary to read all the books, articles, or watch all the videos you see here.
+If you try to do so, you will finally get tired and disappointed.
+You cannot study all the available content here in a reasonable time because it may take years.
+It is important to study enough to have at least a basic understanding of the required topics.
+Of course, the more time you dedicate to studying and doing projects, the more profound your knowledge and expertise will become.
+>

-Some of the resources mentioned here will just be used as references.
+> Some of the resources mentioned here will just be used as references.
 Refer to them only when you need them.

+> [!TIP]
-**Symbols Guide:**
+> **Symbols Guide:**
+>

-👶 indicates easy-to-understand and beginner-friendly resources.
+> 👶 indicates easy-to-understand and beginner-friendly resources.
 Refer to them if you do not have prior knowledge in a topic.
+>

-💎 indicates well-known references that have truly invaluable and comprehensive content.
+> 💎 indicates well-known references that have truly invaluable and comprehensive content.
 Refer to them if you want to deepen your understanding of a topic.
 _________________

 ### Soft Skills